R&D and Technology

 Kobe R&D Center

 This center conducts ESPEC’s own technology development and new product development as the base of our R&D activities.
 We have established the world’s first “All Weather Simulation Chamber” that replicates various weather environments on earth, and by opening this facility to our customers, we are working to sophisticate our environmental creation technology via open innovation.
 It also encompasses the Kobe Test Center, which has been certified as an ISO/IEC 17025-compliant test center and a plant that manufactures Temperature (& Humidity) Chambers.
 All the power used in the center is derived from renewable energy.
 Moreover, the premises feature a forest in which approximately 30,000 native plants are planted and grown by our employees, a biotope, and a rooftop greenery, all of which are used as places to disseminate our efforts toward biodiversity preservation and to raise awareness of the environment.
+In FY 2021, we received the Japan Greenery Research and Development Center Chairman’s Award at the Factory Greening Award Program (known as the National Award for Greenery Factory.)

 Year operations started: 2001 Total area: 31,911m²